Management metrics are outdated, with these new metrics for managers, we look at the internal working of a business to

 With the colossal rise of remote work and online collaboration in 2020's, teams across the world are finding themselves in a flurry of different types of communication and productivity tools, but the problem is that all of these tools rarely speak to one another effectively.
 When used by different teams, they can actually contribute to creating information silos across the organisation.

-With this rise, there's a brand new segment of tools emerging called collaboration analytics.
+With this rise, there's a brand new segment of tools emerging called company analytics.
 This product category exists in the intersection of Productivity, People, and Interaction Analytics tools, and combines insights on how well your teams work internally and how their relationships are formed with external parties.

 Our collaboration diagnostics tool, Flowtrace is similar to what the big players offer including Microsoft Viva Insights and the custom, in-house built dashboards by Business Intelligence (BI) tools like Looker.
 Big differentiator is that we are built for tech industry with complete self-service option.

 These tools combine multiple data sources to evaluate productivity and efficiency levels across the whole organisation and can feel like a major upgrade to the built-in analytics of individual communication and productivity tools.